Sachin Tendulkar takes oath as Indian MP

 The cricketer was sworn in by the Rajya Sabha Chairman Hamid Ansari on Friday morning.
-He was accompanied by his wife Anjali.'New avenue'
+He was accompanied by his wife Anjali.

 "I am here because of my cricketing career, I won't leave playing cricket," Tendulkar said after taking the oath.

 "I want to raise issues related to sports in parliament," he said.

 On Sunday, Indian cricket captain Mahendra Singh Dhoni said he was confident Tendulkar would be as successful in parliament as he had been in the field.